JetSetIlly/Gopher2600/README.md

 There are very few options available to improve performance of the emulator.

-One thing you can do is to compile the project with version 1.17 of the Go compiler.
-This compiler version is currently in beta but has been extensively used during testing of `Gopher2600` with no problems.
+One thing you can do is to compile the project with at least version 1.17 of the Go compiler.

 Turning CRT effects off will likely have no effect.

-For ROMs that use the [ARM](#arm7tdmi-emulation) chip, setting the ARM to `immediate mode` will eliminate cycle counting and hence give a slight performance boost.
+For ROMs that use the [ARM](#arm7tdmi-emulation) chip, setting the ARM to `immediate mode` will eliminate cycle counting and hence give a modest performance boost.

 ## Compilation